igorcrevar/WPFCanvasChart/README.md

 #### How to use?
 Its easy!
 Just look at test project.
 Also:
-- Before using, instance of WPFCanvasChart (or subclass WPFCanvasChartIntegerXAxis) must be created
+- Before using, instance of WPFCanvasChart must be created
 - after that, you must set min/max x/y of your chart values using WPFCanvasChart  instance SetMinMax method
 - you must implement IWPFCanvasChartDrawer interface
 - draw call on WPFCanvasChart instance will draw chart(step above must be executed before drawing!)